West Coast Baptist College: Campus

-GI Bill Eligibility

-Veterans who have earned GI Bill benefits may use them to train for the ministry at West Coast Baptist College.
+The campus of West Coast Baptist College contains seventeen major buildings extending from Lancaster Boulevard to Avenue J, and are shared by both Lancaster Baptist Church and Lancaster Baptist School.

 Beliefs

-West Coast is an Independent Fundamental Baptist college.
-West Coast Baptist College believes the Bible is the inspired Word of God preserved for the English-speaking people in the King James Version.
-It also believes in deity of Jesus Christ, salvation by grace through faith in Christ alone, and the worship, fellowship, and service of the local church.
+West Coast is a Baptist Bible college.
+West Coast Baptist College believes the Bible is the inspired Word of God.
+It believes in the trinity, in the deity of Jesus Christ, and in Salvation by grace through faith in Christ alone.
+West Coast emphasizes the importance of the local church.
+It believes the Bible is preserved for the English-speaking people in the King James Version.
+WCBC rejects all other translations of the Bible.